LiliaFramework/Lilia/docs/docs/libraries/lia.commands.md

 ### lia.command.openArgumentPrompt

 **Description:**

-Opens a window asking the player to fill in any arguments that were omitted or left as placeholders when running a chat command.
-The prompt only appears if the command's syntax fields were valid.
+Opens a window asking the player to fill in arguments for the given command.
+If only the command name is supplied, all arguments defined in the command's syntax are requested.
+Passing existing arguments causes the prompt to request only the missing ones.
 **Parameters:**

 * cmd (string) – The command name.
-* fields (table) – Table of field names to their types.
+* args (table|string) – Optional.
+Either the arguments already provided or a table of missing fields from the server.
-* prefix (table) – Arguments that were already supplied before the prompt.
+* prefix (table) – Optional prefix when using the legacy field table format.
 **Returns:**

 * nil